Retirement Solutions- Understanding Home Reversion Plans

-Bridgewater’s home reversion plan needs you to be 65 years of age, and it is considered a flexible release plan with a lump sum of £50,000.
+Bridgewater’s home reversion proposal needs you to be 65 years of age, and it is considered a flexible release program with a lump sum of £50,000.

-The equity in your estate can be approximately £150,000 for a starting flexible release plan.
-It, sometimes, also tends to offer up to 60% of the home in a home reversion plan base on the property value and age of the individual.
+The equity in your home can be approximately £150,000 for a starting flexible release.
+It, sometimes, also tends to offer up to 60% of the home in a home reversion base on the property value and age of the individual.

-Moreover, since it proposes the flexible release plan, it provides an option of adding more funds at a later date based on the age of the homeowner.
+Moreover, since it proposes the flexible release method, it provides an option of adding more funds at a later date based on the age of the homeowner.